Class starts: September 16, 2014

 NASFAA University courses are 100% online with an asynchronous focus, meaning the individual attendee can log on anytime/anyplace (assuming they have Internet access) and participate in course requirements – naturally there are due dates they will need to adhere to, i.e. weekly assignments that must be completed.
-There are also weekly synchronous class meetings held one night per week at 6pm ET (schedule to be released soon).
+There are also weekly synchronous class meetings held one night per week.
 However, these “live” classes are optional and recorded for on-demand viewing by the course attendee.
 While there will be no grade reductions for students that do not attend the live classes, we do encourage attendance to due to the highly collaborative nature of the courses.

 As a participant of this course you will be asked to:

 - Collaborate with other financial aid administrators